vipulnaik/diet-exercise-health/notes/2023-wisdom-tooth-removal.md

 * [SHOULD I GO UNDER FOR MY WISDOM TEETH REMOVAL OR STAY AWAKE?](https://www.keemsmile.com/should-i-go-under-for-my-wisdom-teeth-removal-or-stay-awake)
 * [Sedation Options for Wisdom Teeth Extractions](https://www.absolutedental.com/blog/sedation-options-for-wisdom-teeth-extractions/#:~:text=Is%20Sedation%20Necessary%20for%20Wisdom,local%20anesthesia%20before%20the%20surgery.)

-### First operation around July, second operation around August, dental cleaning deferred to September

-I'd like to do the first phase of removal (left side) around July, by which time I expect to be caught up with the most time-sensitive portions of my backlog.
-Also, if possible, I'd like to do the second phase of removal around August, and then book the dental cleaning appointment for September.
-About 4-6 weeks of gap between the phases seems reasonable.

 ### Timing constraints

 Here are some thoughts: